Last Wednesday, on May 10, 2017, the annual job festival took place in Groningen

 Now, let us proceed to the keynote presentations that were given by three of the major companies that were present at the festival, namely Quintor, IBM, and RDW.
 These companies are already well-known for their valuable endeavors, but for the people that have no clue what these companies do, here's a short summary:

 Quintor’s focus is geared towards IT-related project development, but, in addition, they also support the maintenance of such projects.
 In this, Quintor makes sure to incorporate machine learning techniques wherever possible.

-IBM (International Business Machines) is a multinational computer technology and IT consulting corporation best known for “Watson”, a tool that can answer questions posed in natural language.
+IBM (International Business Machines) is a multinational computer technology and IT consulting corporation best known for “Watson,” an AI (Artificial Intelligence) tool that can answer questions posed in natural language.
 In 2011, Watson even earned a one million dollar prize by winning the quiz show “Jeopardy.”
 Watson is capable of obtaining massive amounts of data and analyzing this in order to find the right answer to any question that is posed.
-Here in Groningen, IBM is located at the Zuiderdiep as “IBM Client Innovation Center Benelux”.
+Here in Groningen, IBM is located at the Zuiderdiep as “IBM Client Innovation Center Benelux.”
 They offer their IT design services in all kinds of formats, for example as application development and innovation.

 The third company featured is RDW (Rijksdienst voor het Wegverkeer), a company that handles everything revolving around vehicles and traffic.
 RDW operates in about 50 countries and works on everything from automobile technologies to the licensing of vehicles.
 So, if you need to check a car type or get a license plate for extraordinary vehicles, RDW is the company you need!